camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 There are three ways to modify your process instance:

-1. Select the flow node where you'd like to initiate a new token, then choose 'Add' from the modification dropdown.
+1. **Add token**: Select the flow node where you'd like to initiate a new token, then choose 'Add' from the modification dropdown.
-2. Select the flow node where you'd like to cancel active tokens, then choose 'Cancel' from the modification dropdown.
+2. **Cancel tokens**: Select the flow node where you'd like to cancel active tokens, then choose 'Cancel' from the modification dropdown.
-3. Select the flow node from which you'd like to move active tokens, then choose 'Move' from the modification dropdown.
+3. **Move tokens**: Select the flow node from which you'd like to move active tokens, then choose 'Move' from the modification dropdown.
 Afterward, you'll be able to select a target flow node to which the tokens will be relocated.

 Unlike in [Operate](/components/operate/userguide/process-instance-modification.md), these changes are applied immediately.
 If you need to change variables while modifying a process, you can use the Variables panel to set them separately.
 Alternatively, for this or more advanced use cases you can modify the process instance from Operate.